unfoldingWord/wordMAP/README.md

 Perform the following calculations on the filtered and unfiltered corpus/saved alignment indices:

-1. Calculate the frequency of each filtered *primary* n-gram over the corpus/saved alignment index.
+1. Calculate the frequency of each filtered *primary* n-gram over the index.
-1. Calculate the frequency of each filtered *secondary* n-gram over the corpus/saved alignment index.
 1. Calculate the ratio of alignment frequency vs *primary* n-gram frequency.

+1. Calculate the frequency of each filtered *secondary* n-gram over the index.
 1. Calculate the ratio of alignment frequency vs *secondary* n-gram frequency.

 > **Note:** It is important to compare the filtered and unfiltered frequency ratios.